-- o If a change was reported timely, but the agency failed to take action on the reported change, the first month of the overpayment will be the effective month the regional office should have made the change.
+- If a change was reported timely, but the agency failed to act on the reported change, the first month of the overpayment will be the effective month the regional office should have made the change.
 Allow 10 days for the specialist to process the change and 15 days for the advance notice period. - A child under age 19 is entitled to 12-months continuous eligibility provided the approval of eligibility was correct at the time of application or renewal.
 The continuous eligibility period does not apply to a child approved in error at application or at renewal.
-For instance, if health insurance coverage is not reported on the MAGI application for a child approved in CHIP, any months the child was on CHIP with insurance are improper payment months. - O Children are also subject to the "early-out" termination reasons, such as when a current CHIP recipient obtains insurance after approval.
-If this change is not reported or acted on timely, an Improper Payment Report is needed.
-Apply the 10/10/15 day rule to determine the beginning date of the improper payment period which runs through and includes the month of closure of the CHIP case.
+For instance, if health insurance coverage is not reported on the MAGI application for a child approved in CHIP, any months the child was on CHIP with insurance are improper payment months. - Use appropriate income and resource levels for the time period in question. - For cases with unreported resources or income, obtain verification and re-budget using the verified resources or income received during the period in question.